orbitalflower/nyanpass/README.md

 ## Features

-* Choose from any combination of character sets including lowercase, uppwercase, digits, punctuation, space, hexadecimal, base64, hiragana, katakana and jouyou kanji
+* Choose from any combination of character sets including lowercase, uppercase, digits, punctuation, space, hexadecimal, base64, hiragana, katakana and jouyou kanji
 * Measures generated password strength in bits of information entropy and